LeVar Woods

-LeVar Woods (born March 15, 1978) is the special teams coordinator for the Iowa Hawkeyes football team.
+LeVar Woods (born March 15, 1978) is the special teams coordinator and assistant head coach for the Michigan State Spartans football team.
 Woods played linebacker for the Hawkeyes, under both Hayden Fry and Kirk Ferentz.
 He played professionally with the Arizona Cardinals, Detroit Lions, and Tennessee Titans in the NFL.

-Woods has held a variety of administrative and on-field coaching positions since the end of his playing career, all with Iowa.
+Woods has held a variety of administrative and on-field coaching positions since the end of his playing career, all with Iowa up until 2026, when he took on the special teams coordinator position at Michigan State.

 Early life

 Woods attended West Lyon High School in Larchwood, Iowa and was a letterman in football, basketball, and track.
 He graduated from West Lyon High School in 1996.
 Woods was the Iowa 2A player of the year as a senior.

 College career

 Woods attended the University of Iowa, and was a letterman in football.
 Playing for both Hayden Fry and Kirk Ferentz, he was a two-year starter as an outside linebacker.
 In 1999, he returned a blocked field goal for a touchdown against Northern Illinois to help clinch Ferentz's first Iowa victory.
 He finished his college career with four sacks and 165 tackles.
 As a senior, he was an All-Big Ten Conference honorable mention selection, and was given the Hayden Fry Extra Heartbeat Award.